- August 17, 2015

 Even bringing your child to your own appointments can sometimes not be enough to help them feel comfortable.
 All of the staff and doctors at our office have been trained to be as open and easy to understand as possible so that you child will feel at ease.

 We take the time to explain each and every tool and answer any questions your child has.
-We also make sure that they understand what’s happening as we do it, and we keep them informed about any pain or discomfort they may experience.
-We also let them know that we can stop or take a break at any time – we want their experience to be a good one!
+Making sure that they understand what’s happening as we do it, and we keep them informed about any pain or discomfort they may experience.
+Plus letting them know that we can stop or take a break at any time!

 Start Caring For Their Teeth Now!

-That first appointment can open the door to a healthy future, so don’t delay your child’s first visit to Shorewood Family Dental Care!
+That first pediatric dental care appointment can open the door to a healthy future, so don’t delay your child’s first visit to Shorewood Family Dental Care!
 With regular six-month appointments we can work as a team to keep your child healthy, happy, and cavity-free.

 To make an appointment for you or your young ones, call our office at 815-725-5991 or simply fill out our online appointment request form.
 We look forward to seeing you soon!